Ranked! The top 20 most expensive transfers ever

 Atleti’s massive outlay on the relatively untested Portuguese prospect took some by surprise in July 2019, but the Spaniards had faith that they would get bang for their buck in the long run.

-Felix’s move hasn't exactly gone to plan, joining Chelsea on loan for half of the 2022/23 season.
-He's still a young player with bags of potential, though, so has plenty of time to develop into his humungous price tag.
+Felix’s move hasn't exactly gone to plan, though, joining Chelsea on loan for half of the 2022/23 season before Barcelona temporarily offered him a home in 2023/24.
+Still a young player with bags of potential, Felix is enjoying life more in Catalonia - meaning there's still time to develop into his humungous price tag.

 4. Ousmane Dembele (Borussia Dortmund to Barcelona, £135.5m, 2017)